 - Property protection: Assets are created by employees.
 But it is your company’s property.
 By collecting all assets in one single place, you don’t have to worry that files are lost or hidden.
 These are managed and controlled centrally regardless of who created the file.

-- Modernized operations: One source of truth enabling a reliable and automated distribution of files and documents for both administrators and dam end-users.
+- Modernized operations: One source of truth enabling reliable and automated distribution of files and documents for both administrators and dam end-users.

 - Reduced cost: By eliminating the amount of file locations your company has, cost reduction is obvious.
 But you are also eliminating hidden costs – the costs of working hours being spent on searching for and re-creating lost files.